About Time (2013 film): Plot

-Kit Kat's relationship and employment struggles lead her to drunkenly crash her car on Posy's first birthday.
-Tim decides to intervene: he prevents the crash and takes her back to avert a bad relationship.
+Kit Kat's toxic relationship and employment struggles lead her to drunkenly crash her car on Posy's first birthday.
+Tim decides to intervene: he prevents the crash and, breaking the tradition of keeping the time travel ability secret, takes her back to avert the bad relationship.
 Returning to the present, he finds that Posy has never been born but he has a son instead.
 James explains that changing events prior to their children's birth may alter the exact child conceived.

 Tim accepts that he cannot solve his sister's problems by changing her past; he lets the crash happen, ensuring Posy's birth, and he and Mary help Kit Kat face her problems.
 She settles down with Tim's friend Jay.
 Tim and Mary have another child, a boy.

 Tim learns that James has terminal lung cancer and time travel cannot change it, as going back to remove his smoking would undo his and Kit Kat's conceptions.
 His father has known his illness would come for some time, and so has been travelling back in time to extend his life and spend more time with his family.

 He tells Tim to live each day twice to be truly happy: first, with all the everyday tensions and worries, but the second time noticing how sweet the world can be.
 Tim follows this advice; his father dies, but on the day of the funeral, Tim travels to the past to visit his father.

 Mary tells Tim that she wants a third child.
 He is reluctant as he will not be able to visit his father again.
 Tim tells James, so together they travel back to relive a happy memory from Tim's childhood, taking care not to change the experience to avoid causing changes to the present.

 Mary gives birth to another girl.
 Jay and Kit Kat, very happy together, have their first child.
 The family accepts the loss of James, and Tim realises that it is better to live each day once only.
 He ultimately decides to not time travel at all and comes to appreciate life with his family as if he is living it for the second time.

 Cast

-Richard Griffiths and Richard E. Grant make uncredited appearances as lawyer characters in a play, with Griffiths's being his final film role.
+Richard Griffiths and Richard E. Grant make uncredited appearances as stage actors in Harry's play, with the former's being his final film role.